Mihai Țârlea (footballer, born 1938): Club career

 Țârlea remained at UTA for the rest of his career, consisting of 11 seasons, a personal highlight being a third place as the top-scorer of the 1963–64 season with 16 goals alongside Steaua București's Florea Voinea.
 They also reached the 1966 Cupa României final, where coach Nicolae Dumitrescu used him the entire match in the 4–0 loss to Steaua.
-Subsequently, the team earned a fourth place in the 1967–68 season. Țârlea's last Divizia A appearance occurred on 26 May 1968 in a 2–0 away loss to Universitatea Craiova, having a total of 206 games with 80 goals in the competition.
+Subsequently, the team earned a fourth place in the 1967–68 season. Țârlea's last Divizia A appearance occurred on 26 May 1968 in a 2–0 away loss to Universitatea Craiova, totaling 206 games with 80 goals in the competition.
 Among these goals, six were scored in the West derby against Politehnica Timișoara, contributing to two victories, two draws, and one loss for his side.

 International career

 Țârlea played one game and scored two goals for Romania's Olympic team in a 4–1 friendly victory against Czechoslovakia.